Jorge Luis Borges: Anti-Peronism

 In 1946, Argentine President Juan Perón began transforming Argentina into a one-party state with the assistance of his wife, Evita.
 Almost immediately, the spoils system was the rule of the day, as ideological critics of the ruling Partido Justicialista were fired from government jobs.
 During this period, Borges was informed that he was being "promoted" from his position at the Miguel Cané Library to a post as inspector of poultry and rabbits at the Buenos Aires municipal market.
 Upon demanding to know the reason, Borges was told, "Well, you were on the side of the Allies, what do you expect?"
 Borges resigned the following day.
 Perón's treatment of Borges became a cause célèbre for the Argentine intelligentsia.
-The Argentine Society of Writers (SADE) held a formal dinner in his honour.
+The Argentine Society of Writers (Sociedad Argentina de Escritores (SADE)) held a formal dinner in his honour.
 At the dinner, a speech was read which Borges had written for the occasion.
 It said:

 Dictatorships breed oppression, dictatorships breed servility, dictatorships breed cruelty; more loathsome still is the fact that they breed idiocy.
 Bellboys babbling orders, portraits of caudillos, prearranged cheers or insults, walls covered with names, unanimous ceremonies, mere discipline usurping the place of clear thinking ...
 Fighting these sad monotonies is one of the duties of a writer.
 Need I remind readers of Martín Fierro or Don Segundo that individualism is an old Argentine virtue.

 In the aftermath, Borges found himself much in demand as a lecturer and one of the intellectual leaders of the Argentine opposition.
 In 1951 he was asked by anti-Peronist friends to run for president of SADE.
 Borges, then having depression caused by a failed romance, reluctantly accepted.
 He later recalled that he would awake every morning and remember that Perón was president and feel deeply depressed and ashamed.
 Perón's government had seized control of the Argentine mass media and regarded SADE with indifference.
 Borges later recalled, however, "Many distinguished men of letters did not dare set foot inside its doors."
 Meanwhile, SADE became an increasing refuge for critics of the Perón government.
 SADE official Luisa Mercedes Levinson noted, "We would gather every week to tell the latest jokes about the ruling couple and even dared to sing the songs of the French Resistance, as well as 'La Marseillaise'".